Micah Richards

 Micah Lincoln Richards (born 24 June 1988) is an English football pundit and former professional player who played as a right-back.

-Richards began his senior career with Manchester City and made 245 appearances across all competitions in ten seasons, winning a Premier League title and an FA Cup.
+Richards began his senior career with Manchester City and made 245 appearances in ten seasons, winning a Premier League title and an FA Cup.
 After a season on loan at Fiorentina in Italy's Serie A, he joined Aston Villa in 2015.
-Richards played 31 times for Villa until October 2016 – several knee injuries restricted his appearances – before retiring in July 2019.
-He became a football pundit after his retirement.
+Richards played 31 times for Villa until October 2016, with several knee injuries restricting his appearances, before retiring in July 2019.

-On making his full England debut in November 2006, Richards became the youngest defender to be called up to the England squad.
-He won 13 caps for England between 2006 and 2012 and played in the Great Britain squad for the 2012 Olympic football tournament.
+Richards made his full international debut in November 2006, the youngest defender to be selected by England.
+He won 13 caps for England between 2006 and 2012 and played for the Great Britain team in the 2012 Olympics.

+Since his retirement, Richards has worked as a pundit for Sky Sports, BBC Sport and CBS Sports.
+He is one of the hosts of the podcast The Rest Is Football.